canonical/launchpad-manual/docs/user/explanation/feature-highlights/product-series.rst

 release management.
 But we do encourage you to make sure, when you branch from trunk to make a new major stable release, that you set up a series for it and link the branch to it.

-What if the project isn't yet using Bazaar officially, and code is being managed in CVS or Subversion?
-Launchpad can import the CVS or SVN trunk of the project and publish it for you as a Bazaar branch - and then keep it up to date so you can work entirely in Bazaar, merging from trunk whenever you want.

-That's the :ref:`next step <branch-imports>` in this tour.